NoSharp/a-hangman-game/README.md

 - ws ✅

 ## Structure:
-- hangman/server Handles the "web server" aspect of this. :
+- **hangman/server** Handles the "web server" aspect of this:

-- hangman/server/routes Used to handle the actual endpoints that the client can request:
+    - **hangman/server/routes** Used to handle the actual endpoints that the client can request:
-- hangman/server/routes/api For the REST API aspect of this project, containing things like the GameState and other parts:
-- hangman/server/routes/client For the part of the webserver that the client will directly query, typically just "/" or "/index.html"

-- hangman/server/data For the data part of the project, stuff like Redis and PostgreSQL interaction.
-- hangman/server/data/dto Used to construct/define Data Transport Objects which represent something in the database.
+    - **hangman/server/game_logic** used for handling, turns win-states, character guessing etc.
+    - **hangman/server/utils** used for miscelaneous utilities.
+    - **hangman/server/words** used for ingesting and handling the words list.
+    - **hangman/server/websocket** used for handling the websocket:
+        - **hangman/server/websocket/messagetypes** a file is used for each message the client sends to the server, they follow a generic structure

 ## Websocket Structure:
 The website is a SPA (Single Page Application), where the content on the webpage updates when the user joins/creates a room.

 A room is wrappper for the Game object which handles the current game state such as hangman status, guesses etc.
-Each game can have 2 < n < 10 players, a Player is created when they initiate a connection with the websocket.
+Each game can have n > 0 players, a Player is created when they initiate a connection with the websocket.

 The current flow of the websocket: https://i.imgur.com/rdE6gZ1.png